zzz945/public-blog/resume 2019.md

 1. Data layer: The data comes from the event tracking and api logs of the Didi food ios/android app.
 After processing, it is stored in druid and elastic search database.
 2. Timeline display: Time-series event tracking data and back-end api logs are displayed user-friendly in time sequence.
 We also developed a management tool which we can use to configure event data display rules through UI, and an engine parses the rule to render automaticly, reducing the development workload a lot.

-#### Didi Takeaway Search Engine Evaluation Platform
+#### Didi Food Search Engine Evaluation Platform

-##### Background and target
+##### Background and Goals
 Didi Food currently mainly have business abroad.
-The language differences made it more difficult for R & D to optimize the results of users searching for food and stores.
+The language differences made it more difficult for R & D to optimize the  searching results for food and stores.
 Therefore, we have developed a search engine evaluation platform to be used by foreign local operating teams, who could give more professional assessment on the search results of hot words in different regions to give feedback to the search engine team for strategy optimization.

 ##### Product Features Overview
 The search engine team regularly collects the top 100 hot words and search results in each region, and assigns them to foreign local operating teams to evaluate, and then optimizes search strategies based on the evaluation results.